Baccoding/Cashier-system/README.md

-Attached is a cashier system developed by my group in a course at Åbo Akademi University.
+Attached is a cashier system developed by my group in university